 A Touch of Darkness

-Typically our clients opt for rich wood floors in medium and darker stains that make white cabinets stand out and add the perfect dose of warmth and character. ( And here, a charcoal grey island gives the kitchen adds interest.)
+Typically our clients opt for rich wood floors in medium and darker stains that make light colored cabinets stand out and add the perfect dose of warmth and character.
+Here, a charcoal grey island gives a burst of color that really works for this room.

 The darks and near blacks